kree-dotcom/isomorph/README.md

 # Isomorph

-Isomorph is an Optimism naitve lending protocol where users can provide a variety of interest generating collaterals to mint the isoUSD stablecoin.
+Isomorph is an Optimism native lending protocol where users can provide a variety of interest generating collaterals to mint the isoUSD stablecoin.

 ## Motivation: